kylibjohnson/QA_Project7/README.md

 To do this, enter the following code in the body under the putHandlers.test.js folder then run the code in the terminal using command 'npx jest'

+The second test will check that the response code returns a '200 OK' when sending the PUT request with the endpoint /api/v1/orders.
+Enter the following code beneath the first test code and run it in the terminal using 'npx jest'

     test('status code should be 200', async () => {
         let actualStatusCode;
         try {